rackerlabs/technical-blog/_posts/2019-06-19-Microsoft-SQL-Server-database-compatibility-levels.md

 categories:
     - Oracle
     - Database
-metaTitle: "MySQL database compatibility levels"
+metaTitle: "Microsoft SQL Server database compatibility levels"
 metaDescription: "Database compatibility level, one of the database level settings, impacts how a database functions."
-ogTitle: "MySQL database compatibility levels"
+ogTitle: "Microsoft SQL Server database compatibility levels"
 ogDescription: "Database compatibility level, one of the database level settings, impacts how a database functions."
 ---